 German shepherds are high-energy dogs with muscular bodies and strong mouths.
-They are highly intelligent, and one of the most loyal dog breeds, but they need consistent training and thoughtful care in order to be happy and obedient.
+They are brilliant and one of the most loyal dog breeds, but they need consistent training and thoughtful care to be happy and obedient.

 German Shepherd facts

-The German shepherd is a medium to large working dog breed, originally created in 1899.
-First bred solely for pastoral duties, because of their intelligence, strength, trainability and loyalty, the dogs are now used for other work.
+The German shepherd is a medium to large working dog breed, created in 1899.
+First bred solely for pastoral duties because of their intelligence, strength, trainability, and loyalty, the dogs are now used for other work.

-German shepherds are used for search and rescue, bomb-sniffing and disability assistance.
-They also are commonly used as police and military dogs, using their strong noses to sniff out drugs and explosives, as well as to track and hold criminal suspects.
+German shepherds are used for search and rescue, bomb sniffing, and disability assistance.
+They are also commonly used as police and military dogs, using their strong noses to sniff out drugs and explosives and track and hold criminal suspects.

-Because they have been bred as working dogs (hence their name as German shepherds), the dogs need frequent exercise that tests their wits and athleticism, otherwise, they become obese and depressed.
+Because they have been bred as working dogs (hence their name as German shepherds), they need frequent exercise that tests their wits and athleticism; otherwise, they become obese and depressed.

 One of the best ways to give your German shepherd his required dose of physical activity is by engaging in frequent play sessions with appropriate toys.